nataliepoorcreations/Wine_Reviews_Project/README.md

      ![joined_db](https://github.com/nataliepoorcreations/Wine_Reviews_Project/blob/Maria_Database/photos/JOINED_DB.png)

 ## Dashboard
-* Using JavaScript to display information in an eye pleasing and user friendly HTML page.

 * Using Tableau to create visualizations for the wine data.
 * Group presentation will use Google Slides to visualize the wine data in an easy to understand format, we will add the link to our html site so the the webpage can be easily referenced during the presentation.
 * Interactive elements will include being able to discover wines based on type, location, price, and ratings.